 ICE motorcycles are typically a uniform build.
 And while this is still the case for some electric motorcycles, a few bike brands are now switching gears.
 By using AI and big data, bikes are able to offer personalized riding experiences, unique to each individual.

-Damon has tackled this with Shift™, our adjustable ergonomics technology.
-Shift™ allows riders to switch between commuter to sport mode with four-point adjustability – all at a push of a button.
+Damon has tackled this through Shift™, our adjustable ergonomics technology.
+Shift™ allows riders to switch between commuter and sport mode with four-point adjustability – all at a push of a button.
 This works in tandem with Damon’s cloud data collection and unlimited capacity to update and learn your riding habits and style.
 As a result, every time you go for a ride or elect to use Shift™, AI and big data are learning and adjusting to you as a rider.
 This makes your motorcycle safer and smarter.

 As you can see, new transportation technology has the capability to tailor vehicles to each one of its owners.